prateekb1912/exam-platform/README.md

 The flow works after a test ends, either through a scheduler or an API call to calculate and cache final scores and ranks which then can be quickly read from the cache and even stored in a results collection if needed afterwards as and when needed for the user

+## Predictions using Mock Test Scores

+For predictions, again used TDigest structure which allows us to calculate percentile given our mock score and the real scores list

+We can also go for a more statistical approach with quantile mapping between mock and real distributions And, even go for a sophisticated machine learning model and train on historical data and calculate percentiles on the mock